araobp/nlan/README.md

 ##Background and motivation

-As my hobby, I just want to develop a very simple DevOps framework for networking containers for several use cases.
+- As my hobby, I just want to develop a very simple DevOps framework for networking containers for several use cases.
+- I want a test bed (at a very low cost, under $100) to run YANG, grpc, docker, etcd, BGP/OSPF...
+Raspberry Pi is the best for such a purpose.
+- I need to migrate from Java/Python to Golang for some reasons.

 ##NLAN services
 - PTN: Packet Transport Network (Layer 1 and Layer 2)